NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/usage.rst

 1. Login Button:

-The **Login** button is at the top right of the UI.
+The **Login** button is at the top right of the user interface.
 Before the user can launch any jobs on DesignSafe, they must first login to DesignSafe using their DesignSafe login and password.
 Pressing the login button will open up the login window for users to enter this information.
 Users can register for an account on the `DesignSafe-CI <https://www.designsafe-ci.org/account/register>`_ website.

 2. Message Area: